Table of Contents

-Fluorite has formed 250 and 100 million years ago from hydrothermal solutions that filled underground fissures.
-Due to its softness and perfect cleavage fluorite is a challenging gemstone to facet and polish.
+Fluorite formed 250 and 100 million years ago from hydrothermal solutions that filled underground fissures.
+Due to its softness and perfect cleavage, fluorite is a challenging gemstone to facet and polish.

-Iolite’s name comes from the Greek ios meaning violet, not iPhone operating system.
-Iolite has different colors in different directions in the crystal - a property called pleochroism.
-From one direction a crystal can look sapphire-like violet-blue, from the other it can be completely colorless, and still a brownish-yellow from the opposite side.
+Iolite’s name comes from the Greek ios meaning violet but shows different colors depending on the direction it is observed – a property called pleochroism.
+From one direction, a crystal can look sapphire-like violet-blue but completely colorless from another and still brownish-yellow from the opposite side.
 The Vikings looked through iolite chips to determine the exact sun position using iolites as primitive polarizing filters to aid navigation.

-Call it "fools' Paraiba," apatite, is a gemstone that exists on the fringes of the jewelry world because of its softness.
+Apatite is a gemstone on the fringes of the jewelry world because of its softness.
 It is rarely found in sizes larger than one carat and is mostly unknown to the general public.
 Apatite comes from Brazil, Mexico, and Madagascar.
-Fine gem apatites with a “neon” blue-green color similar to Paraíba tourmalines or vivid-purple specimens from Maine are prized for their rich hues and are called “Fool’s Paraiba.”
+Fine gem apatites with a “neon” blue-green color or vivid-purple specimens from Maine are prized for their rich hues and are called “Fool’s Paraiba.”